GoFetchDeliveries/api/endpoints/sessions.md

 `POST sessions`

 Supply your GoFetch email and password to get your API authentication token.
 The token can then be used to authenticate other API requests.
+There is no need to supply `X-User-Email` or `X-User-Token` HTTP headers for this request.

 ### Request data